 To learn more about the MWEE program or apply, visit mgt.buffalo.edu/mwee.

-To learn how the Allstate Minority and Women Emerging Entrepreneurs program can help you take your business to the next level, sign up for our June 26 information by contacting firstname.lastname@example.org or 716-885-5715.
+To learn how the Allstate Minority and Women Emerging Entrepreneurs program can help you take your business to the next level, sign up for an information session by contacting firstname.lastname@example.org or 716-885-5715.